Azure/fleet/docs/concepts/Scheduler/README.md

 belonging to the same deployment in Kubernetes can run on the same node.
 2. The `ClusterResourcePlacement` supports different placement types within a single object.

-These requirements necessitate treating the scheduling policy as a while and feeding it to the scheduler, as opposed to handling individual pods like Kubernetes today.
+These requirements necessitate treating the scheduling policy as a whole and feeding it to the scheduler, as opposed to handling individual pods like Kubernetes today.
 Specially:
 1. Scheduling the entire `ClusterResourcePlacement` at once enables us to increase the parallelism of the scheduler if needed.